DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/aac_constraints.md

 7. Once all of the parsed declarations are checked against declared constraints, any violations are reported as constraint errors.
 8. All constraint errors from all of the constraint rules are collected and returned together.
   a.
 If there are no errors, the user is provided a success message
   b.
-If there are errors, the definition fails the check.
+If there are errors, the AaC file fails the check.
 There is an option on the `check` command to handle warnings as errors if desired.

 ## Constraint Definitions
-In order for users to define the self-checking constraints in the AaC DSL, they have to declare constraint rules via the 3 types of constraint definitions.
+In order to define the constraints used by the AaC DSL to check the correctness of a definition, you must declare constraint rules via the 3 types of constraint definitions.
 These definitions also provide contextual information for the constraint as well as behaviors and acceptance criteria -- something to leverage for automatically generating functional/integration tests in the future.

 ### Generation File Safety

-We're going to discuss the use of `gen-plugin` below to help you build your constraints.
-If you discover you need to update your plugin declaration, you can re-run `gen-plugin` without concern of losing any prior work.
+If you need to update your plugin declaration, you can re-run `gen-plugin` without concern of losing any prior work.
 If the output python files already exist, the generator will produce:

   - `.aac_evaluate` files for any user-editable output with an already existing file.
 You can look at the changes here and incorporate into your content.
   - `.aac_backup` files for non-user editable output with an already existing file.
 The backup contains the pre-existing content for your review.